 Tips and Techniques for Successful Healthy Baking

-This Number 1 tip is non-negotiable, because this will be your foundation when it comes to altering traditional recipes to suit your and your family’s health needs.
+This Number one tip is non-negotiable because it will be your foundation when altering traditional recipes to suit your and your family’s health needs.

 The answer?
 This ultimate guide to baking science.

-2. Understand the Roles of Each Ingredient in Baking
+2. Understand the roles of each ingredient in baking

 Every ingredient in your baking arsenal has a part to play, like actors in a play.